paulelliotco/MCP/calendar/README.md

 Once connected to Claude for Desktop, you can ask questions like:

+#### Calendar Management
 - "What's on my calendar today?"
 - "Create a meeting with John tomorrow at 2pm for 1 hour"
 - "Show me my schedule for next week"
 - "Do I have any events this weekend?"

+#### Task Management
+- "Create a high priority task to finish the report by Friday"
+- "What tasks do I have due this week?"
+- "Show me all my high priority tasks"
+- "Add a task to call the client by tomorrow"

 ## License